-Page Reviewed / Updated - Dec.
-2018
+Page Reviewed / Updated - January 24, 2020

 In addition to the income criteria, the countable asset (resource) limit is $2,000 if the applicant is single or has a spouse who is not also applying for Medicaid.
 If married, and both spouses are applying for the E & D waiver, the asset limit is $4,000.
-(Each spouse is able to retain up to $2,000 in assets).However, unlike with income, when only one spouse of a married couple is applying for Medicaid, assets are considered jointly owned.
+(Each spouse is able to retain up to $2,000 in assets).
+Unlike with income, when only one spouse of a married couple is applying for Medicaid, assets are considered jointly owned.
 (Click here to learn more about how Medicaid views joint assets).
-That said, some assets are considered exempt (not counted towards the asset limit), such as personal items, a vehicle, and one’s home, given the applicant or the applicant’s spouse lives in it and it is valued under $585,000 (in 2019).
+That said, some assets are considered exempt (not counted towards the asset limit), such as personal items, a vehicle, and one’s home, given the applicant or the applicant’s spouse lives in it and it is valued under $595,000 (in 2020).
 In addition, there are financial protections for an applicant’s spouse, given the spouse is not also applying for the Medicaid waiver.
-With this protection, the non-applicant spouse, also called the community spouse, is permitted to protect some of the couple’s savings from spend down.
+With this protection, the non-applicant spouse, also called the community spouse, is permitted to protect some of the couple’s savings and other assets from spend down.
 This is called the Community Spouse Resource Allowance (CSRA).
 Currently, the maximum amount the non-applicant spouse is able to retain is $128,640.
 This is in addition to the $2,000 the applicant spouse is able to keep.

 Please note: The term “spend down” refers to spending down one’s excess assets to meet the E & D’s asset limit.
-Note:When “spending down”, it is very important that one does not gift assets or sell them for less than they are worth.
+When “spending down”, it is very important that one does not gift assets or sell them for less than they are worth.
 This is because Medicaid has a look back period, which is 5-years in Alabama.
-During this time frame, all past asset transfers are reviewed and if one has given assets away or sold them for under fair market value, it is a violation of the look back period.
+During this time frame, all past asset transfers are reviewed, and if one has given assets away or sold them for under fair market value, it is a violation of the look back period.
 The penalty for violating this rule is a period of Medicaid ineligibility.

 For some families, while their income and assets exceed the eligibility limits, they still cannot afford the cost of care.
 There is the option of working with a professional Medicaid planner to bring assets and income in line with the requirements.
-These individuals are knowledgeable about Medicaid law nuances in each state and can help to re-structure an individual's or family's excess income into Miller income trusts and maximize exempted assets.
+These individuals are knowledgeable about Medicaid law nuances in each state and can help to re-structure an individual's or family's excess income into Miller income trusts and maximize exempt (non-countable) assets.
 Find assistance to prepare for Medicaid.

 One can apply online for Medicaid in Alabama or by contacting their local Area Agency on Aging.
 To apply specifically for this waiver, persons who are already enrolled in Medicaid can call 1-800-AGE-LINE or 1-800-243-5463.